A Penalty Method for Rank Minimization Problems in Symmetric Matrices: Introduction to the Rank Minimization Problem

 \section{Introduction to the Rank Minimization Problem}

-Recently rank constrained optimization problems have received increasing interest because of their wide application in many fields including statistics, communication and signal processing \cite{fazel2001rank, srebro2003weighted}.
+Recently rank constrained optimization problems have received increasing interest because of their wide application in many fields including statistics, communication and signal processing \cite{fazel2001rank,srebro2003weighted}.
 In this paper we mainly consider one genre of the problems whose objective is to minimize the rank of a matrix subject to a given set of constraints.
-The problem has the following form:
+We consider the slightly more general form below: